wavebreaker-lucas/esg_gp_be/README-DATA.md

 - Validation rules for each field
 - Required fields and constraints

-The schema can be defined in two ways:
-1. Directly on the metric through the `data_schema` field
-2. Through reference to a standard schema in the `MetricSchemaRegistry`
+The schema is defined through reference to a standard schema in the `MetricSchemaRegistry`.

-### Schema Types
+### Schema Registry

-Metrics can reference a schema type through:
-- Direct reference to a `schema_registry` (foreign key)
-- String reference through the `schema_type` field (e.g., 'electricity_hk', 'electricity_prc') - *Note: Ensure `schema_type` is actively used in logic if relying on it.*
+Metrics reference their schema definition by linking to a `MetricSchemaRegistry` entry via the `schema_registry` foreign key field.
+This registry serves as the single source of truth for all metric schemas.

 ### Frontend Components